cpalileo/auto-attendance/README.md

 # auto-attendance

+## Description:

-## Chrome Extension to that takes attendance for online school with the click of a button.
+Chrome Extension to that takes attendance for online school with the click of a button.

-## Current Features: Loads previous credentials, Auto fills and auto saves with click of start button.
+## Current Features:

+Loads previous credentials, Auto fills and auto saves with click of start button.

-## Features in Progress: <a href="https://github.com/cpalileo/auto-attendance/issues">See GitHub Issues Tab</a>
+## Features in Progress:

+<a href="https://github.com/cpalileo/auto-attendance/issues">See GitHub Issues Tab</a>
-### Longer Term Features to work on:

 #### Icon Credit: